ARWNI2S/TheCorporateWars/whitepaper/README.md

 **The Corporate Wars** pays homage to the legacy of Traveller™, one of the richest and most enduring science-fiction universes ever created:\
 a foundational inspiration in crafting a setting where technological, social, and economic limits define every player’s decisions.

-**The Corporate Wars** is developed under the Fair Use License of Mongoose Publishing / Far Future Enterprises, with whom we maintain an open and cordial relationship regarding potential future licensing as an official product.\
+**The Corporate Wars** is developed under the Fair Use License of Mongoose Publishing, with whom we maintain an open and cordial relationship regarding potential future licensing as an official product.\
-Traveller™ and all related elements are the intellectual property of Far Future Enterprises.
+Traveller™ and all related elements are the intellectual property of Mongoose Publishing.

 > At present, this project stands as a respectful tribute, not an official adaptation.